Equilibrium of Data Markets with Externality: Abstract

 \section{Abstract}

-We propose modeling real-world data markets, where sellers post fixed prices and buyers are free to purchase from any set of sellers, as a simultaneous-move game between the buyers.
-A key component of this model is the negative externality buyers induce on one another due to purchasing data with a competitive advantage, a phenomenon exacerbated by data's easy replicability.
-We consider two settings.
-In the simpler complete-information setting, where all buyers know their valuations, we characterize both the existence and welfare properties of the pure-strategy Nash equilibrium in the presence of buyer externality.
-While this picture is bleak without any market intervention, reinforcing the limitations of current data markets, we prove that for a standard class of externality functions, market intervention in the form of a transaction cost can lead to a pure-strategy equilibrium with strong welfare guarantees.
-We next consider a more general setting where buyers start with unknown valuations and learn them over time through repeated data purchases.
-Our intervention is feasible in this regime as well, and we provide a learning algorithm for buyers in this online scenario that under some natural assumptions, achieves low regret with respect to both individual and cumulative utility metrics.
-Lastly, we analyze the promise and shortfalls of this intervention under a much richer model of externality.
-Our work paves the way for investigating simple interventions for existing data markets to address their shortcoming and the unique challenges put forth by data products.
+We model real-world data markets, where sellers post fixed prices and buyers are free to purchase from any set of sellers, as a simultaneous game.
+A key component here is the negative externality buyers induce on one another due to data purchases.
+Starting with a simple setting where buyers know their valuations a priori, we characterize both the existence and welfare properties of the pure Nash equilibrium in the presence of such externality.
+While the outcomes are bleak without any intervention, mirroring the limitations of current data markets, we prove that for a standard class of externality functions, platforms intervening through a transaction cost can lead to a pure equilibrium with strong welfare guarantees.
+We next consider a more realistic setting where buyers learn their valuations over time through market interactions.
+Our intervention is feasible here as well, and we consider learning algorithms to achieve low regret concerning both individual and cumulative utility metrics.
+Lastly, we analyze the promises of this intervention under a much richer externality model.